Built-In Fireplaces: The Complete Guide to Styles, Types & Installation

 - Built-in: Installed within a wall, offering a seamless, custom look.

-- Freestanding: Portable or semi-permanent, easier to move but less integrated.
+Freestanding: Portable or semi-permanent, easier to move but less integrated.

 Best Uses: Built-in fireplaces are perfect for living rooms, open-concept areas, bedrooms, and anywhere you want a stylish, permanent heat source.
+For more ideas on where to install, visit our indoor fireplaces ultimate guide.

 Types of Built-In Fireplaces

 Choosing the right type of built-in fireplace is essential for both performance and style.
-Here are the main options:
+For a complete overview of all available styles and technologies, visit our types of fireplaces resource.

 Built-In Gas Fireplaces